-The Company had to change its accounting policies as a result of adopting Ind AS 116.
-This is disclosed in Note 34.
-The other amendments listed above did not have any impact on the amounts recognized in prior periods and are not expected to affect the current or future periods.
+The amendments listed above did not have any impact on the amounts recognised in prior periods and are not expected to significantly affect the current or future periods.

 (b) Current versus non-current classification

 The Company presents assets and liabilities in the Balance Sheet based on current/non-current classification.